bintracker/bintracker/libmdal/docs/MDMOD_SPECIFICATION.md

 MDAL modules are constructed from four basic elements: **Groups**, **Blocks**, **Steps**, and **Fields**.
 The underlying MDCONF configuration defines which Groups, Blocks, and Fields are available.

 **Groups** are the highest order structure in MDMOD.
 Groups can contain other Groups, Blocks, and Fields, the details of which are specified by the underlying MDCONFiguration.
-A Group is enclosed in brackets, and is preceded by a [Scope Qualifier](#scope-qualifiers).
 An unlimited number of instances of each Group can exist in a module, unless specified otherwise by the underlying MDCONF.

 **Blocks** are units containing an unlimited number of **Steps** (unless specified otherwise in the underlying MDCONF), which are in turn constructed from one or more **Fields**.
 In traditional terms, a Block can represent any logical unit such as a pattern, an order list, or a sample.
 Blocks are specified in the same manner as Groups.
 An unlimited number of block instances can exist in a module, unless specified otherwise by the underlying MDCONF.

 A **Step** is a unit containing one or more **Fields**, as specified by the underlying MDCONF.
 Steps are delimited by a line break.
 A line containing only white-space or comments is not taken into account.
 The dot (`.`) qualifier denotes a step that is identical to the step before it.
 A number can be appended to the dot qualifier to denote no change for the given number of steps.

 **Fields** are the lowest order unit, containing a single value.
-Fields are specified by giving the field qualifier (name), followed by an equals sign (`=`), followed by the value to be set for the Field.
-Within a Block, the qualifier and equals sign may be omitted if all fields are set in the correct order on the given step.
-If a Field is not part of a Block, it also is not part of a Step.
-In this case it can only be assigned once for the given parent element instance.
-Such an assignment must be done on a separate line.

 There are nine different types of Fields.
 Types are specified by the MDCONFiguration.
 The available types are:

 - INT/UINT: a signed resp. unsigned integer with a given range.
 - KEY/UKEY: a list of named parameters, which evaluates to a signed resp. unsigned integer.